-Constipation is a common digestive issue that affects many people in India, causing discomfort, bloating, and difficulty passing stools.
+Constipation is a common digestive issue that affects many people in India.
+It causes discomfort, bloating, and difficulty passing stools.
 While lifestyle changes such as increasing fibre intake and staying hydrated can help prevent constipation, sometimes quick relief is needed.
-Fortunately, there are several best medicines for constipation available in India that can provide instant constipation relief.
+Fortunately, several of the best medicines for constipation are available in India that can provide instant relief.

 Best 10 Medicines for Instant Constipation Relief